 In addition to mailing and documenting business listing forms, Planning staff compiled tax and fire inspection records to determine if there were any other businesses in the formerly unzoned portions of the county.
-After combining tax and fire inspection records, along with the business listing forms, staff determined that 573 parcels in the formerly unzoned part of the county may contain non-conforming uses or businesses.
+After combining tax and fire inspection records, along with the business listing forms, staff determined that 524 parcels in the formerly unzoned part of the county may contain non-conforming uses or businesses.
 In order to confirm that these non-conforming uses actually existed, staff performed site visits to each parcel, spoke with the property owners, and documented the current use of the property.
-After several months of visiting properties, further research by staff, and meeting with property owners, the following observations were made by staff:
+After several months of visiting properties, the following observations were made by staff:

-• 252 parcels are eligible for rezoning to a non-residential zoning district

-- 53 parcels are eligible for the issuance of a home occupation permit (HOP) - 268 parcels are not eligible for rezoning or issuance of a home occupation permit
+- 204 parcels appear to be eligible for rezoning to a non-residential zoning district - 48 parcels are eligible for the issuance of a home occupation permit (HOP) - 272 parcels are not eligible for rezoning or issuance of a home occupation permit